snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 <h4 id="upg-ssc-conf">4.1.1 Updating the configuration</h4>

-For non-Google Cloud PubSub users, the only minor change was made to the `collector.crossDomain` section, it's now non-optional but has an `enabled` flag:
+For non-Google Cloud PubSub users, the only minor change was made to the `collector.crossDomain`
+section: it's now non-optional but has an `enabled` flag:

 {% highlight yaml %}
 crossDomain {